Time to Hire a Compensation Consulting Firm?

 Process Management - A central part of a consultant’s role is to facilitate the consulting engagement without becoming the central focus of the process.
 Clients have limited time to spend on compensation matters and should be able to look to the external consultant to manage the engagement process, as they have both the experience and expertise.
 Sometimes differing perspectives exist among the project stakeholders, which requires first establishing common agreement on strategic principles for the project’s goals.
 To effectively move the consulting process forward requires the ability to anticipate controversial issues, see the big picture, provide advanced planning, over communicate, and continually follow-up on unsettled issues.

-Hiring a Firm – One Size Does Not Fit All
+Hiring a Compensation Consulting Firm – One Size Does Not Fit All

 Outside compensation consultants provide an independent perspective, unique expertise, experience in different client situations, and the ability to manage the consulting process.
 Companies should assess the effectiveness of their compensation plans each year for possible modifications, and outside compensation consultants with a firm grasp on the competencies listed above can be a great resource to assist in this evaluation.
 If a client isn’t ready to fully commit to a particular outside consultant to undergo a full compensation plan redesign, engaging with them to evaluate a single current plan can be a cost effective approach to determining if they are a good fit for your company.

 We suggest that companies consider what they want in a consultant relationship and the different options available, as one size does not fit all clients when it comes to choosing a consulting firm.
-Our firm has over 20 years consulting experience with clients of different sizes and industries.
-We would be happy to discuss with you whether the POE Group or another consulting firm would be most effective in providing compensation advisory services tailored to your firm’s unique needs and desired outcomes.
+Our firm has over 20 years of experience consulting with clients of different sizes and industries.
+We would be happy to discuss with you how the POE Group could be of service in providing compensation advisory services tailored to your firm’s unique needs and desired outcomes.